Monday, May 18, 2009

 ¼ cup vinegar (we use homemade apple cider vinegar in ours, but regular vinegar works fine, too)

-Place in spray bottle and apply as needed, taking care around the eyes.
+Place in spray bottle, mix well and apply as needed, taking care around the eyes.

 There is more to the wild strawberry plant than just tasty berries.
 The leaves and roots can be used as well as part of your garden pharmacy.